 Student Government Executive Officers

 Executive Officers are determined by student election.
-The SGA comprises four elected executive officers and five elected class leaders or officers for grades 9–12.
+The SGA comprises five elected executive officers and five elected class leaders or officers for grades 9–12.
 Officers in grades seven and eight are included in any activity that involves their class.
 Criteria include good academic and conduct standing with a minimum GPA of B–.

 Class officers are determined by student election.
 Criteria include satisfactory conduct in and out of the classroom with a minimum GPA of B–.